-Year ended December 31, 2022.
-Total income tax expense for the year ended December 31, 2022 was \$49 thousand.
-The income tax expense for 2022 relates to the limitations on the usage of net operating loss carryforwards generated in years beginning after December 31, 2017.
+Total income tax expense for the years ended December 31, 2023 and 2022 was \$59 thousand and \$49 thousand, respectively.
+The income tax expense for both years relates to limitations on the usage of net operating loss carryforwards generated in years beginning after December 31, 2017.